ExBody2: Advanced Expressive Humanoid Whole-Body Control: Environments

-\textbf{Robot Proprioceptive States} The robot proprioceptive states for the teacher and the student policy can be found in Table~\ref{tab:proprio_state}.
-Note that the student policy is trained on longer history length compared to the teacher, as it cannot observe privileged information but have to learn from a longer sequence of past observations. \\ \textbf{Privileged Information} The teacher policy leverages privileged information to obtain accurate motion-tracking performance.
-The complete information about the privileged states is listed in Table~\ref{tab:priv_info}. \\ \textbf{Tracking Target Information} Both the teacher policy and student policy also take the motion tracking goal as part of their observations, which consists of the keypoint positions, DoF (joint) positions, as well as root movement information.
-The detailed components of the motion tracking target can be found in Table~\ref{tab:tracking_info}. \\ \textbf{Reward Design} In the main paper, we partially introduced our tracking-based reward design.
-Additionally, our reward also contains other penalties and regularization terms.
-The regularization reward components and their weights to compute the final rewards are introduced in Table~\ref{tab:reward_components}.
-The final reward combines both the regularization with the tracking-based reward to train a robust RL policy. \\ \textbf{Action Space} The action is the target position of joint proportional derivative (PD) controllers, which is 23 dimensions for Unitree G1 and 21 dimensions for Unitree H1.
-Note that we are using an upgraded version of the Unitree H1.
-The older H1 has 19 DOF, while the new H1 has 21 DOF.
+\textbf{Robot Proprioceptive States.} The robot proprioceptive states for the teacher and the student policy can be found in Table~\ref{tab:proprio_state}.
+Note that the student policy is trained on longer history length compared to the teacher, as it cannot observe privileged information but have to learn from a longer sequence of past observations. \\ \textbf{Privileged Information.} The teacher policy leverages privileged information to obtain accurate motion-tracking performance.
+The complete information about the privileged states is listed in Table~\ref{tab:priv_info}. \\ \textbf{Tracking Target Information.} Both the teacher policy and student policy also take the motion tracking goal as part of their observations, which consists of the keypoint positions, DoF (joint) positions, as well as root movement information.
+The detailed components of the motion tracking target can be found in Table~\ref{tab:tracking_info}.\\ \textbf{Action Space.} The action is the target position of joint proportional derivative (PD) controllers, which is 23 dimensions for Unitree G1.